Kataiser/tf2-rich-presence/README.md

 - [Changelogs.html](https://htmlpreview.github.io/?https://github.com/Kataiser/tf2-rich-presence/blob/master/Changelogs.html)
 - [Releases](https://github.com/Kataiser/tf2-rich-presence/releases)

+## Linux and MacOS support?
+At the moment, both are considered unsupported.
+They probably work since [Jan200101](https://github.com/Jan200101) did some work on Linux a while ago, but the release builds are very much formatted for Windows.
+Contributors are welcome!
+Also check out [EmeraldSnorlax/TF2-RPC](https://github.com/EmeraldSnorlax/TF2-RPC), which is a much less mature program but is built on Linux and theoretically cross-platform too.

 ## Building from source
 For making and testing changes, or simply always running the most up-to-date code.
 1. Either clone the repo or [download the source](https://github.com/Kataiser/tf2-rich-presence/archive/master.zip).